 The Rite of Christian Initiation of Adults (RCIA) is the process by which adults who have never been baptised are welcomed into the church.
 It also welcomes baptised members of other Christian churches who would like to explore the possibility of becoming a Catholic.

-The RCIA commences this year on Tuesday, October 7 at 7.30 pm.
-We will normally meet on Monday evenings, except during school holidays, but Monday, October 6, is a public holiday so we’ll meet on Tuesday for this first time.
+We meet on Monday evenings, except during school holidays, but Monday, October 6.
 Where?
-At the parish house (next door to the church), but on other weeks we meet in parishioners' houses.
+Some meetings are held at the parish house (next door to the church), but on other weeks we meet in parishioners' houses.
 For further information, and to find out where we are meeting on a particular Monday, please contact our RCIA Co-ordinator, Ruth Connelly, on 0414 851 471.

 ROSTERS FOR SENIOR SERVERS, LECTORS, ALTAR SERVERS AND WARDENS